cardano-foundation/CIPs/cip-drep-metadata/README.md

 ## Rationale: how does this CIP achieve its goals?
 We intentionally have kept this proposal brief and uncomplicated.
 This was to reduce the time to develop and deploy this standard.
 This way we enable tooling which depends on this standard to start development.

-I believed that this CIP would provide a benefit to:

-#### Potential delegators
-When observing from the chain level, tooling can only see the content and history of DRep registration and update certificates and any associated anchors.
-These on-chain components do not give any context to the motivation of a DRep, even though this information would likely be the desired context for people who might delegate their voting power.
-By providing rich contextual metadata we enable people choosing a DRep to delegate their voting power to make well informed decisions.

-#### DReps
-DReps will be able to use tools that create metadata in a standard format.
-This in turn will allow their metadata to be read by apps that will render their words on screen for potential delegating Ada Holders to enjoy, this may lead to greater levels of delegation.

-#### All participants
-By standardising off-chain metadata formats for any tooling which creates and/or renders metadata referenced in DRep registration and update transactions we facilitate interoperability.
-This in turn promotes a rich user experience between tooling.
-This is good for all governance participants.

 ### Rationale for Insisting on a compulsory username
 The compulsory nature of this field was controversial because the `username`s cannot be made unique and therefore are open to abuse (by e.g. copycats).
 However this is not a reason to not include a `username` it a reason for people reviewing a DRep's profile to properly check their whole profile before delegating to them.
 A `username` MUST be included because it is a human readable identifier, it is the property that people reviewing DReps will most likely identify that DRep by even in the presence of copycats.